 What are the best cities near Philadelphia for renters?

-These nearby Pennsylvania and New Jersey cities offer diverse value propositions compared to Philadelphia’s $1,635 median rent, with savings ranging from $416 monthly to premiums offset by superior schools or tax benefits.
-Each provides distinct character and commute options while maintaining reasonable access to Philadelphia’s employment centers, universities, and cultural institutions.
+These nearby Pennsylvania and New Jersey cities can come with with savings ranging from $416 monthly to premiums offset by superior schools or tax benefits, or distinct character and commute options that help renters maintain reasonable access to Philadelphia’s employment centers, universities, and cultural institutions.

 | City | Median Rent | vs Philadelphia | Distance | Best For |